ccc-ffm/CCC-TV/README.md

 ![About the app](./resources/graphics/tsi.png)

 ### English ###

-The Chaos Computer Club is besides being Europes largest Hacker Association a great fusion for manifoldly interested people all over the world.
+The Chaos Computer Club is Europe's largest hacker community and allows people from all over the world, with a large variety of interests, to meet up and discuss various topics.

-They mostly meet up in small get–togethers but meet as well on huge conferences.
-They talk to each other, they teach each other and they do everything to keep information flowing.
+They are mainly organised in small groups/get-togethers but also organise large conferences.
+Here they tinker, talk and exchange ideas.
+Technical barriers are overcome, new things created and old ones taken appart.
+Discussions range from technical to political and social topics, always keeping communication and exchange of ideas and information in mind.

-For many years the Chaos Computer Club creates Video-Content documentating a large number of talks and activities.
-Of course this content is accessible in several ways.
+For many years the Chaos Computer Club has created videos, which document the many talks and activities, making them available via various platforms.
-CCC-TV is your App to watch Video-Content of the Chaos Computer Club in a convenient way at home on your Apple TV.
-This easy to use App reduces the barrier and makes the activities of the Chaos Computer Club obvious for a wider audience.
+Creating the CCC-TV now allows users to access this video material in a comfortable manner via their Apple TV and gives an insight into the club's activities.

-Just select the event you're interested in and enjoy the various world of Chaos Computer Club on your sofa!
+Simply sit down, select the CCC-TV app and emerge yourself in the wonderful world of the Chaos Computer Club.

 ### German
 Der Chaos Computer Club ist Europas größte Hackervereinigung und ein Treffpunkt für vielfältig interessierte Menschen aus der ganzen Welt.